berachain/docs/apps/core/content/developers/developer-tools.md

 # Developer Tools

-This section provides an overview of the developer tools that are available for the Polaris Ethereum EVM.
+This section provides an overview of the developer tools that are available on the Berachain network.

-Since Berachain is EVM-compatible, if you're familiar with creating Dapps on other EVM chains then you'll feel right at home building on Berachain.
+Since Berachain is EVM-compatible, if you're familiar with creating dApps on other EVM chains then you'll feel right at home building on Berachain.

 ### Smart Contract Programming Languages Such As: